case study

 Role: branding • art direction • photography • digital design • web development

 Funky Fluff is a Canadian cloth diaper manufacturer and retailer established in 2012.
-I was asked to develop a logo and brand style guide for the company, as well as develop an ecommerce website, and many banner and email campaigns to support their marketing efforts.
-In the time I worked with Funky Fluff I also contributed to product design, strategy and marketing efforts.
+I was asked to develop a logo, branding, ecommerce website, and various banner and email campaigns to support their marketing efforts.

-The idea was to enter the (then) generic marketplace of cloth diapering and provide an edgier fun and stylish alternative to "traditional" cloth diapers.
+The goal was to enter the (then) generic marketplace of cloth diapering and provide an edgier, fun and stylish alternative to "traditional" cloth diapers.

-The brand ultimately saw success, amassing over 30,000 facebook fans and a substantial following in the first 3 years, and by 2015, Funky Fluff diapers had over 50 retailers In Canada, The U.S., Europe, South Africa, Malaysia, New Zealand and Mexico.
+The brand ultimately saw success, amassing over 30,000 facebook fans, an ambassador program and a substantial following within the first 3 years, and by 2015, Funky Fluff diapers had over 50 retailers In Canada, The U.S., Europe, South Africa, Malaysia, New Zealand and Mexico.

 However, Funky Fluff faced overwhelming challenges in manufacturing and were struggling to keep up with demand, and they lost their primary manufacturer to a larger apparel maker.